ArctosDB/documentation-wiki/_how_to/How-to-Bulkload-Media-Metadata.markdown

 Use these filters to select specific files. *If you leave these blank, all files will be added*

 #### regexfind and regexreplace ####
-Use these fields to find and replace information in the filename.
-Results can be used to create relationship itdentifiers.
+Use these fields to find and replace information in the filename. *Results can be used to create relationship itdentifiers.*

 #### Preview Directory URL ####
-Enter the URL for the directory where the thumbnails are stored.
+Enter the URL for the directory where the thumbnails are stored. *this doesn't seem to work*

 #### Preview prefix and Preview extension ####
 *What are these doing?*